 You all know I’m a fan of easy to prepare meals.
 I’m also a fan of leftovers.
 I have a food blog, so it seems that there is nothing I would rather do than cook, right?
 Well sometimes, I’d rather sit on the couch and watch TV, er, I mean run around outside playing with my kids.
 So slow cooker meals and leftovers make me smile.

-I was also excited with the challenge of creating a quick meal for those busy weeknights that we all have during the fall.
-I strive for the majority of my recipes to be pretty easy to prepare, but this one is a cinch.
+I like the challenge of creating a quick meal for those busy weeknights that we all have.
+One of my goals for this site is that the majority of my recipes are very easy to prepare.

 Fall is the busiest time of year for us.
 My husband is a school administrator so the first few weeks of school are chaotic.
 Add football season and all the beginning of the year school events and we’re on the go a lot!

 This is a great make-ahead dinner.
 Moroccan chicken thighs can be prepped the night before and cooked all day while you’re off doing fun things.
 The only thing left to do when you get home is to make some couscous to serve with the chicken.
 That takes less than 10 minutes!

 About this recipe